secretstartups/handbook/content/job-families/finance/accounts-payable.md

 ### Junior Accounts Payable Analyst Responsibilities

-Experience with Coupa and Netsuite preferred
+- Experience with Coupa and Netsuite preferred
-Process full-cycle accounts payable including vendor and invoice management approval Ensure proper GL coding for all AP activity recorded in accordance with the GitLab chart of accounts Assist in obtaining documents for year-end 1099 filings Assist with audit requests related to the accounts payable function Assist with journal entries such as AP accruals/reclasses, along with reconciliations, and other assigned tasks related to accounts payable, in a timely manner to comply with the close calendar and checklists
+- Process full-cycle accounts payable including vendor and invoice management approval
+- Ensure proper GL coding for all AP activity recorded in accordance with the GitLab chart of accounts
+- Assist in obtaining documents for year-end 1099 filings
+- Assist with audit requests related to the accounts payable function
+- Assist with journal entries such as AP accruals/reclasses, along with reconciliations, and other assigned tasks related to accounts payable, in a timely manner to comply with the close calendar and checklists
-Assist team with ad hoc projects, as needed
+- Assist team with ad hoc projects, as needed
-Assist with implementation of accounting tools to help automate and streamline processes
+- Assist with implementation of accounting tools to help automate and streamline processes

+#### Junior Accounts Payable Analyst Requirements

+- Experience with Netsuite preferred
+- Experience with Navan and Coupa is a plus
+- 1+ years of related accounts payable experience is required
+- Flexible to meet changing priorities and the ability to prioritize workload to achieve on time accurate results
+- Knowledge of SOX
+- Proficient with Excel and Google Sheets
+- International experience is a plus
+- Knowledge of basic accounting principles
+- Self-starter with the ability to work remotely and independently and interact with various teams when needed.
+- You share our values, and work in accordance with those values.
+- Ability to use GitLab

 ### Accounts Payable Analyst (Intermediate)